nextensio/automation/testbed/kind/README.md

 * install golang compiler

-* install kind (https://kind.sigs.k8s.io/docs/user/quick-start/) - the kind command needs to be in $PATH

 * controller apis - get the apis git repo from gitlab, "cd apis/controller/python; pip3 install ."

 * install docker - plenty of docs on internet to do that